 2008 saw Nick given his first solo Radio 1 show as host of the Weekend Breakfast Show.
 Then in 2009, he was offered the prestigious 10pm - midnight new music slot Mondays to Thursdays, which he presented for three years.
 He took over the reins of the station's flagship Breakfast Show in 2012 until summer 2018 when he moved over to Radio 1’s drive time slot.

 Nick's TV career has grown alongside his radio work, fronting numerous shows for Channel 4 including NME Awards coverage, MTV's Soundchain, The Album Chart Show, co-presented T4 as well as taking a judges seat on X Factor for ITV in 2015.

 On top of hosting MTV Push Live each month, you can catch Harriet’s hugely popular drive-time show on FUBAR Radio every Thursday 4-6pm, her guests have gone on to dominate the ‘A lists’ of emerging music acts.
 She works regularly works with VEVO and has partaken in many ‘viral’ online videos; her latest video, for Virgin Atlantic, has had over 2.8 million views.
 Harriet has interviewed some huge names including Rita Ora, Post Malone, Zac Efron, MIA, Mel B, Rag'n'Bone Man, Loyle Carner, to name a few.

 A Hugely sought after DJ in London and Internationally, Harriet spends her summers DJing backstage at festivals including Glastonbury.
 She has supported the likes of Craig David, Gorgon City & Neiked and performed sets at various celebrity and charity events including London Fashion Week.

-Harriet will be joined by guest DJs Professor Green, Nick Grimshaw and Rob da Bank with his Sunday Best label at each of our 3 festivals in 2019.
+Harriet joined us with guest DJs Professor Green, Nick Grimshaw and Rob da Bank with his Sunday Best label at each of our 3 festivals in 2019.